dv-flow/vscode-dv-flow/docs/index.rst

 Static Graph View
 -----------------

-A graphical representation of as task's execution graph can be opened from the `task` entries in the workspace view.
+A graphical representation of a task's execution graph can be opened from the `task` entries in the workspace view.

 .. image:: imgs/dv_flow_open_graphview.png